Astribot S1 – When the Demo Misrepresents Capability

 For a robot (such as what the Astribot S1 aspires to eventually become) to be able to interact with the real world, it requires a good understanding of the world around it.
 For this you need computer vision and a sensor stack which typically includes i) depth sensing for estimating world scale, ii) some standard cameras for intelligent identification of objects and surroundings (so-called object segmentation or instance segmentation), and iii) ideally some infrared sensors for boosting low light performance, and so on.

 Why is that significant?
-Because just by identifying what kinds of sensors the Astribot S1 has (and what their field of view is), we can predict the theoretical extent of its capabilities!
+Because by identifying what kinds of sensors the Astribot S1 has (and what their field of view is), we can predict the theoretical extent of its capabilities.

 The robot only appears to have two sensor modules attached to it, both above the robot’s body.